 Problems with subscription channels

-Subscription channels, including BT Sport are streamed to your BT TV box over your broadband connection.
+All subscription channels, including BT Sport, are streamed to your BT TV box over your broadband connection.
 Therefore a problem with these channels usually comes down to a problem with your broadband connection.
 Check your broadband is working by connecting to it from a computer or mobile device.
 If the broadband has stopped working then you can try switching it off for 10 seconds, before restarting it.
 You can also check all the cables are firmly connected, paying close attention to the ethernet cable between your broadband hub and BT TV box.
 If broadband issues persist, you can try some of our tips in this guide or contact BT via phone or its website.

 If your BT TV box is slow or freezes

 If you find your BT TV box is slow or freezes, there are a few things you can try.
 It is also worth noting, a slow internet connection may be the cause of problems with streamed TV channels.

 The simplest possible solution is to switch your BT TV box off and unplug it from the mains.
 Wait for 10 seconds before plugging it in and switching it back on.
 This simple reboot might fix the problem.
 If a simple restart doesn't work, you may need to update the software on your BT TV Box.
 The option to update the software can be found under Settings>Information & Reset in the menu system of your BT TV YouView box.

 Phone line faults

 If your phone is not working correctly there are a few things you can try before contacting BT.
 Checking these things may avoid call out charges associated with a visit from an engineer.

 - Ensure cables are securely connected – This is a quick and easy one.
 Check the telephone socket to make sure all the telephone cables and broadband micro-filters are firmly connected.
 Repeat this process on all extension sockets around your home.
 If your phone requires a power supply, make sure this is also plugged in and the electricity socket is switched on